saschpe/qtopia-pimsync/README.txt

 	$ make package
 	$ $QPE_GP_BUILDDIR/scripts/greenphone-sdk/scripts/gph -i

+Remark:
-Notice: Using the application as a package is currently unsupported due to some limitations with the Qtopia content APIs.
+    Using the application as a package is currently unsupported due to some limitations with the Qtopia content APIs.

 Example configuration profiles
 ==============================

-These act as a reference, a subset is shipped as default configuration profiles.
+These act as a reference, since they are shipped as default configuration profiles.

 Name:		Funambol DS server
 Url:		http://localhost:8080/funambol/ds